Maple Bacon Baked Beans

 - Place the pot in a 350-degree oven and baked until the sauce is thick and bubbly, about 40 minutes-1 hour.
 You could also skip the oven and pour the bean mixture into a slow cooker to heat and serve.

 I own 4 Dutch ovens and love each one like a little baby.
 They are all in the 5-7 quart range and perfect for high-heat cooking on the stove top and in the oven.
 Beautiful, useful, bright, practical.
 What’s not to love?
 I thought my family was complete.
-Then I saw this 3-quart Enamel Lodge Dutch Oven (Amazon) for just $35!
+Then I saw this 3-quart Enamel Lodge Dutch Oven on Amazon!
 I have more room in my heart, and I want to fill it with this.
 It would be perfect for this recipe and many more.

 Fantastic range of boards from best recipes and tips for frugal living to gardening and budgeting help.